grafana/agent/docs/sources/flow/concepts/clustering.md

 ![](../../../assets/clustering_node_info_dashboard.png)
 ![](../../../assets/clustering_node_transport_dashboard.png)

-To use the mixin, you will first need to install [mixtool][]().
-Then, clone the grafana/agent repo, and run `make build-mixin` from the repo root.
-The compiled mixin will be available on the `operations/agent-flow-mixin-compiled` directory.
+To use the mixin, you first need to install [mixtool][].
+Then, clone the `grafana/agent` repo, and run `make build-mixin` from the repo root.
+The compiled mixin is available on the `operations/agent-flow-mixin-compiled` directory.
 You can import the JSON dashboards into your Grafana instance and upload the alerts on Prometheus.